 “I would also note only Regulation 15 of the Schools Premises (General Requirements and Standards)(Scotland) Regulations 1967 (amended 1970) makes reference to splitting WC provision.”Dundee City Council

-So, what I think they are trying to infer here is, if you look again at Regulation 15, it has the line that ‘half the toilet accommodation shall be for boys’ with a table indicating the number of WC’s and Urinals required – and as Regulation 16 does not include this line regarding the number of wash basins, then they are not also required to be split evenly for girls and boys?!
+So, what I think they are trying to imply here is, if you look again at Regulation 15, it has the line that ‘half the toilet accommodation shall be for boys’ with a table indicating the number of WC’s and Urinals required – and as Regulation 16 does not include this line regarding the number of wash basins, then they are not also required to be split evenly for girls and boys?!

 But in order for that to make sense then we would need to also ignore Regulation 15 parts (3) and (4);